 “Now mummy, how did you find out?”

-“Call it a Mothers intuition, and also my ability to read”, she held up a note that read ‘Gone to retrieve the Gauntlet, should be back for elevenses.
-Bengo xx’.
-Mengo looked at Bengo, wanting to grind his bones into sherbet.
+“Call it a Mothers intuition, and also my ability to read”, she held up Mengo’s Diary.
+She opened it, showing a passage that read, ‘My idiot brother has lost the Gauntlet, off to retrieve it, should be back for elevenses’.
+Lenga looked at Mengo, wanting to grind his bones into sherbet.

 “I’m warning you now, if you don’t get it back, then either I or your sister will do it for you”.
 The thought of his sisters smug face, filled him with rage.
 “So what is your plan my dearest Mengo?”